Wolfyxon/lover/README.md

 [See the wiki](https://github.com/Wolfyxon/lover/wiki).

 > [!NOTE]
-> This tool is in early development, some of the described features may not work yet.
+> This tool is in early development.
+Ssome of the described features may not work yet.
 >
 > [See the project's progress](https://github.com/Wolfyxon/lover/issues/1).